skivvyjs/skivvy/docs/guide/05-creating-packages.md

 Let's say we want to create a Skivvy package for developing client-side React apps, called `react-seed`.

-To get started, create a new folder and initialise it as an npm module:
+To get started, create a new folder and initialize it as an npm module:

 ```bash
 mkdir skivvy-react-seed && cd skivvy-react-seed